 Whether you're a constant smoker, trying to quit or previously have quit, learn more about your risk factors for developing heart disease by taking our heart health assessment.
 You'll find out your heart's real age and what you can do now to reduce your risk of developing heart disease in the future.

-Northwest Medical Center - Springdale, along with its sister hospital Northwest Medical Center-Bentonville, have offered leading edge cardiac services for many years.
-Additionally, Northwest Medical Center - Springdale was the first hospital in Northwest Arkansas to provide open-heart surgery and achieve Cycle IV Chest Pain Center Accreditation with Primary PCI through the Society of Cardiovascular Patient Care (SCPC).
-Northwest Medical Center - Bentonville achieved the same accreditation, and both hospitals maintain this accreditation today (now cycle V) to show Northwest Health's continued commitment to providing high quality care for your heart when you need it most.
+Northwest Medical Center - Springdale was the first hospital in Northwest Arkansas to provide open-heart surgery and achieve Cycle IV Chest Pain Center Accreditation with Primary PCI through ACC Accreditation Services (American College of Cardiology).
+Northwest Medical Center – Bentonville also earned the same accreditation, and both hospitals maintain this accreditation today (now cycle V) to show Northwest Health's continued commitment to providing high quality care for your heart when you need it most.

 From prevention to diagnosis, treatment and rehabilitation, numerous services are available throughout our five-hospital network.

 In response to the COVID-19 pandemic, we are taking special precautions to keep our offices and other care environments safe for every patient.

 Heart disease is a big issue in the United States for both men and women alike.
 But some risk factors are more unique to women.

 Finding out you have high blood pressure can be worrisome if you aren’t sure what your numbers mean or what to do about them.
 Discover how high blood pressure affects your heart.